In this long article, you will find top 7 marketing strategies for China in 2020, illustrated with case studies and concrete examples.

-There have been numerous articles and posts talking about China’s phenomenal economic growth, its massive market for every industry or its exciting technological development, which have transformed Chinese people into the most digitalized consumers in the world.
+There have been numerous articles and posts talking about China’s phenomenal economic growth.
+China is a massive market for every industry or its exciting technological development.
+It has transformed Chinese people into the most digitalized consumers in the world.

 Marketing to China it's also an Agency